hetida/hetida-designer/docs/structuring_exceptions.md

     return {"result": dividend / divisor}
 ```

-Executing a component with the above code and the inputs `1` and `0` will yield a json such as the following for the attribute `error` in the response.
+Executing a component with the above code and inputs `1` and `0` results in a json object like the following for the attribute `error` in the response.

 ```json
 "error": {